Warning: All trading involves risk. Only risk capital you’re prepared to lose.

 Withdrawing your funds from your eToro account is easy.
 You can withdraw funds at any time up to the value of the balance and minus the amount of margin.
 There is a processing fee attached to your withdrawal and that is currently $25 (and it is worth bearing in mind any withdrawals sent in currencies other than USD are subject to conversion fees.)

 You can only withdraw funds using the same method that you used to deposit them, and to the same account as previously used to deposit.

 - You must have a verified account to submit a withdrawal request

 - A verified account in simple terms means you must complete your eToro profile by filling in your personal details; answering some economic questions and submitting documentation that meets eToro’s requirements for anti-money laundering.

 |Payment provider||Time taken to receive funds on your payment method|

 |Credit / Debit card||Up to 5 working days|

 |WebMoney||1-2 Working days|

 |Wire Transfer||Up to 5 working days|

-In 2010, eToro created OpenBooks, which is its social platform.
+In 2010, eToro created OpenBooks, which was a social platform.
 OpenBooks offered CopyTrader, which allowed traders to copy the trades of other traders in its community.
-Recently, eToro integrated its WebTrader platform with OpenBooks, which makes the new eToro WebTrader product a complete social trading platform.
+Recently, eToro integrated the WebTrader platform with OpenBooks, creating their new product which is a complete social trading platform.